Shicheng-Liu/ardrone_PSU/src/README.md

 If all goes well, you should see the following results.

-__NOTE:__ I couldn't see any because there were so many log outputs.
-Trying to figure out how I could disable them.
-I did see the `print` line so the program did succesfully catch the state.
-2019/06/20

 Here, in the arsdk protocol defined in arsdk-xml does not provide a way to report errors.
 Thus, Olympe associates to each command a default timeout that can be overdriven with the *_timeout* message parameter.